hsalokor/haskell-rescue/2011-12/04-memory-blues.md

 # Memory blues

 I recently started playing around with a [Linode](http://www.linode.com) instance.
-It's a really nice service and I wanted to play around with couple of Haskell projects.
+It's a really nice service and I wanted to kick the tires  with couple of Haskell projects.
 The default instance comes with 512MB of memory, and this should be reasonably enough for everybody.
 Except for `ghc` and `ld`, it seems :)

 ## The problem